DanielCiccC/DanielCiccC.github.io/FINM3407/notes/tutorial11.md

 - Financial statements provides a sense of the firm's financial state, assets, liabilities, net worth along with income and cashflows

 d.
 Univariate and multivariate approaches
-- Univariate approach ti behavioural investing conditions on a single variable (e.g. past returns)
+- Univariate approach to behavioral investing conditions on a single variable (e.g. past returns)
 - One with higher past returns are going to have higher future returns
 > - One of the risk factors could lead to higher or lower return